 Bacterial community analysis

 A 2-step PCR strategy was used to generate barcoded amplicons from the V1-V2 region of the 16S rRNA gene (primers and thermal cycling conditions shown in Table S6).
 The first PCR (50 µl) contained 10 µl 5× HF buffer (Thermo ScientificTM, The Netherlands), 1 µl dNTP Mix (10 mM; Promega, Leiden, The Netherlands), 1 U of Phusion® Hot Start II High-Fidelity DNA polymerase (Thermo ScientificTM), 500 nM of 27F-DegS forward primer, 500 nM of 338R I and II reverse primers, and 1 µL template DNA (15-20 ng/µl).
 The forward and reverse primers were appended at the 5’ end with 18 bp Universal Tag (Unitag) 1 and 2, respectively.
 The PCR product size was examined by gel electrophoresis.
-The second PCR (100 µl) contained 20 µL 5× HF buffer, 2 µl dNTP Mix, 2 U of Phusion® Hot Start II High-Fidelity DNA polymerase, 500 nM of a forward and reverse primer equivalent to the Unitag1 and Unitag2 sequences, respectively, that were each appended with an 8 nt sample specific barcode (Ramiro-Garcia J et al., 2016) (Ramiro-Garcia J et al.) at the 5’ end, and 5 µl PCR product of the first reaction.
+The second PCR (100 µl) contained 20 µL 5× HF buffer, 2 µl dNTP Mix, 2 U of Phusion® Hot Start II High-Fidelity DNA polymerase, 500 nM of a forward and reverse primer equivalent to the Unitag1 and Unitag2 sequences, respectively, that were each appended with an 8 nt sample specific barcode (Ramiro-Garcia J et al., 2016) at the 5’ end, and 5 µl PCR product of the first reaction.
 The PCR product size was examined by gel electrophoresis, purified with HighPrepTM (Magbio Genomics, Rockville, MD, USA) and quantified using a Qubit 2.0 Fluorometer (Life Technologies, Darmstadt, Germany) in combination with the dsDNA BR Assay Kit (Invitrogen, Carlsbad, CA, USA).
 Purified PCR products were pooled, underwent adaptor ligation and sequenced on a MiSeq platform (GATC-Biotech, Konstanz, Germany).

 Analysis of the MiSeq data

-NG-Tax, an in-house pipeline (Ramiro-Garcia J et al., 2016) (Ramiro-Garcia J et al.) was used for the analysis of the 16S rRNA gene sequencing data.
+NG-Tax, an in-house pipeline (Ramiro-Garcia J et al., 2016) was used for the analysis of the 16S rRNA gene sequencing data.
 In brief, paired-end libraries were ﬁltered to contain only read pairs with perfectly matching barcodes, and those barcodes were used to separate reads by sample.
 Finally operational taxonomic units (OTUs) were assigned using an open reference approach and a customized SILVA 16S rRNA gene reference database (Quast et al., 2013).
 Bacterial composition plots were generated using a workflow based on Quantitative Insights Into Microbial Ecology (QIIME) v1.2 (Caporaso et al., 2010).

 Chemical and carbon isotope analysis:

 Concentrations of CEs, ethene, ethane, and methane in groundwater samples were determined on a Varian GC-FID (CP-3800) as described previously (Atashgahi et al., 2013).
 Sulfate concentrations were analyzed by ion chromatography using a Dionex DX-120 ion chromatograph equipped with a Dionex AS14A column (Dionex, Sunnyvale, CA).
 Concentrations of aqueous Fe(II), total Fe and NO3-N were determined using HACH kits (HACH, USA) according the manufacturer’s instructions.
-Dissolved organic carbon (DOC) was determined from samples as the difference between total dissolved carbon and dissolved inorganic carbon, measured with a Shimadzu TOC-5000 analyser equipped with an ASI-5000 auto-sampler.
+Dissolved organic carbon (DOC) was determined from samples as the difference between total dissolved carbon and dissolved inorganic carbon, measured with a Shimadzu TOC-5000 analyzer equipped with an ASI-5000 auto-sampler.
 The stable carbon isotope composition of CEs in the groundwater samples were determined as described in supporting information.
 Concentration-weighted average values of the isotope signature for CEs ((EC) was calculated by weighting compound-specific values 13C weighted by their molar fractions (x) (Aeppli et al., 2010):

 Statistical analysis